dbis-ilm/pipefabric/README.md

 ### Installation ###

+First of all, you need a very recent C++ compiler supporting the C++14 standard.
 PipeFabcric relies on several open source components which have to be installed before:

  + CMake 3.0 (or newer) build environment